waza-ari/python-easyverein/docs/usage.md

     print(invoice.relatedAddress.street)
 ```

-Example with multiple nesting levels, here we print for each member all groups the member is assigned to
+Example with multiple nesting levels.
+For each member, this example will print all groups the member is assigned to:

 ```python
 allmembers = ev_client.member.get_all(
     query="{membershipNumber,contactDetails{familyName,firstName,dateOfBirth},memberGroups{memberGroup{short}}}"